aio-libs/aiohttp/docs/client_websockets.rst

 ClientWebSocketResponse
 -----------------------

-To connect to websocket server you have to use `aiohttp.ws_connect()` function, do not create instance of class :class:`ClientWebSocketResponse` manually.
+To connect to a websocket server you have to use the `aiohttp.ws_connect()` function, do not create an instance of class :class:`ClientWebSocketResponse` manually.

 .. py:function:: ws_connect(url, protocols=(), connector=None, autoclose=True, autoping=True, loop=None)

-   This function creates websocket connection, checks response and returns :class:`ClientWebSocketResponse` object.
-It may raise :exc:`~aiohttp.errors.WSServerHandshakeError` exception.
+   This function creates a websocket connection, checks the response and returns a :class:`ClientWebSocketResponse` object.
+In case of failure it may raise a :exc:`~aiohttp.errors.WSServerHandshakeError` exception.

    :param str url: websocket server url